danpicton/llmext/README.md

 ## Configuration

 Copy the `config.js.example` to your own `config.js` file.
-You can then set your `textEndpoint` and `imgEndpoint` for the backend server.
+You can then set your `textEndpoint` for the backend server.

 ## Usage

-1. Select text or an image in your browser.
+1. Select text in your browser.
 2. Right-click to open the context menu and choose the appropriate option (e.g., "Process text").
 3. If you're sending content with a prompt, a popup will open allowing you to enter your custom prompt.
 4. Click "Send" to send the information to the server.